cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

     ip -6 route
     ```

-    Note all the entries with `*proto bgp src*`, aka routes (including ECMP routes!) learned from BGP and installed in the linux routing table
+    Note all the entries with `*proto bgp src*` - these are routes (including ECMP!) learned from BGP and installed in the linux routing table

-4. Run the ip -6 route command again and grep for the node's locator:
+4. Run the ip -6 route command again and grep for the local routes for the node's locator:

     ```
     ip -6 route | grep seg6local